Wolven531/sw_merger/README.md

   - ✅ Utilize properties and components properly
   - ✅ Utilize import / export and modular design (appropriately split classes, modules, components, css, and html)
   - ✅ Utilize dependency injection (e.g. inject data service / mock data service)
+  - ✅ Add routing using Angular `Router` injection and route configuratino
-  - ⏳ Add proper routing (and hash navigation where applicable)
+  - ⏳ Add hash navigation where applicable
 - Maintain CSS Quality
   - ✅ No `!important` flags are to be used in the CSS
-  - ✅ Only `em` units are to be used in the CSS
+  - ✅ Only `em` or `%` units are to be used in the CSS
   - ✅ No repeated identifiers
   - ⏳ Add build step to automatically verify CSS formatting / quality (something like ESLint for CSS)
 - Customize and enhance site from generated code